 Future Bride Sets No-Pet Policy For Her Wedding Because Of Her Allergies, Nephew Says He Won’t Attend Without His Service Dog

-OP starts off her post by telling us she's getting married and then she goes into some details on what their agreement was, and what the problem is.
+OP starts off her post by telling us she's getting married, and then she goes into some details on what their agreement was and what the problem is.

-She is standing her ground, but essentially wants to know if she's wrong and should make some sort of exception for her nephew and his service dog.
+She is standing her ground but essentially wants to know if she's wrong and should make some sort of exception for her nephew and his service dog.

-People came to the comments with lots to say and ultimately, they started by saying that OP is NTA and that the nephew might just be SOL.
+People came to the comments with lots to say, and ultimately, they started by saying that OP is NTA and that the nephew might just be SOL.

 The Intersection of Personal Health and Social Obligations

-Her research indicates that social gatherings can pose significant challenges for those with allergies, leading to feelings of isolation or pressure to conform to social norms, which can exacerbate their health issues.
+Research indicates that social gatherings can pose significant challenges for those with allergies, leading to feelings of isolation or pressure to conform to social norms, which can exacerbate their health issues.

 The decision to establish a no-pet policy for a wedding underscores the complexities of managing personal health concerns and family dynamics.